 To take this giant leap in handling conflict not only do children need help to see things from another person’s perspective, they need support in emotional self-regulation and awareness of their own needs.

 Awareness of needs

 Begin by understanding why your child might be fighting.
 Observation and active listening is your practical tool.
-What is their unmet need: competitiveness, jealousy, low self esteem, feeling unattended, feeling unfairly treated, bored – needing fun or achievement, personality clash, to win adult approval, different needs or interest, feeling unskilled inadequate or frustrated, imitation of modeled behavior by parents, when adults show bias?
+What is their unmet need: competitiveness, jealousy, low self esteem, feeling unattended, feeling unfairly treated, bored – needing fun or achievement, personality clash, to win adult approval, different needs or interest, feeling unskilled, inadequate or frustrated, imitation of modelled behaviour by parents, when adults show bias?